Purpose and Scope

 Stage Three: Final Discussion

-If the matter has still not been dealt with to the employees satisfaction they may refer the problem to the CEO who will arrange a meeting between all parties involved.
-The CEO's decision on the matter will be final.
+If the matter has still not been dealt with to the employee's satisfaction, they may refer the problem in writing to the CEO.
+The CEO, or an assigned representative on their behalf, will arrange a meeting with the parties involved.
+The decision on the matter will be final.

 During the period in which the above procedure is being followed, normal working – under protest, if necessary, will continue.